wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 The `NullCore` class is defined in null\_core.h/cpp.
 It is a simple IPC = 1 core which basically counts the number of instructions executed, and no more.
 No extra timing model, such as cache timing and contention modeling, is implemented for this type.

+The `SimpleCore` class is defined in simple\_core.h/cpp.
+It is an IPC = 1 core with memory system simulation.
+Memory instructions
+(no uop is used) are simulated using the call back `LoadFunc()` and `StoreFunc()` as the instrumented basic block is executed.
+It is assumed that instructions are executed serially, and only one instruction can be active at one time.
+Long memory instructions will block later instructions until the long instruction complete.
+Instruction fetch is also simulated before the basic block is executed.
+Cache line addresses of the basic block are injected into L1i cache serially, and the varibale `curCycle` is updated to the completion cycle of the last instruction fetch.